 I will typically come up with a large list of activity ideas, but only expect my son to choose a handful to complete.
 From the list below, Eli will choose five projects.
 I’ll expect him to choose a varied range of activities.
 In other words, I won’t allow him to choose five of the simplest projects.
 There will need to be some simpler activities mingled with some that require more research, writing, and planning.

 It’s important to let him choose – even if a little guidance is necessary.
-He takes much more ownership in the final product when he has a say.
+He takes much more ownership of the final product when he has a say.

 You can learn more about how we do project-based learning here if you’d like.